|

 Used with the author's permission.

-John Campbell lives in Brevard, NC, and is a Licensed Professional Counselor in private practice.
+John Campbell lives in Brevard, North Carolina, where he is a Licensed Professional Counselor in private practice.
 Raised in the Mecklenburg and Union County areas of North Carolina, he has degrees from Wingate, Wake Forest University, and Vanderbilt.
-He taught Vipassana Meditation from a Theravada Buddhist perspective at the Deep Spring Center for Spiritual Inquiry in Ann Arbor, Michigan, and has written about integrating Buddhist teachings with Western Psychology and the influence of affects and aspirations in adult depression.
-Other interests include adults suffering from childhood trauma and integration of Eastern Religion with Christianity.
+John taught Vipassana Meditation from a Theravada Buddhist perspective at the Deep Spring Center for Spiritual Inquiry in Ann Arbor, Michigan, and has written about integrating Buddhist teachings with Western Psychology and the influence of affects and aspirations in adult depression.
+Other interests include adults suffering from childhood trauma, and integration of Eastern Religion with Christianity.
 John is the author of January Snow and has published poetry in Journeys Magazine.

 Eiken: